inatel-ic-cividati/Correlation/README.md

-# Time series forecasting tool
+# Time Series Forecasting Tool
 This is a scientific iniciation from [National Telecommunications Institute](inatel.br) titled "Development a Financial Time Series Forecasting Tool in a Massively Multiplayer Online Role-Playing Game".

 ## Abstract